WulfyWulf/CLIMB-MOUNT-OLYMPUS/MISSION-03/BRIEFING.md

 Civilian refugees are choking the roads and making the enemy withdrawal difficult, this may work to your advantage.

 Operation will begin at 2330.

+After mission is completed, withdraw and go to ground to await further orders.

 <br />